The Kodaira dimension of Hilbert modular threefolds: Results at level

 \begin{proof} Again, this is computed as above, with the same argument showing that only one of $H_K, \hat H_K$ need be considered.
 See Tables \ref{tab:cubic-nonprincipal-g0}, \ref{tab:cubic-nonprincipal-g1}.
 These tables were computed by choosing the ideal $I$ representing the nonprincipal genus to be of minimal norm among integral ideals that are not narrowly principal. \end{proof}

-We now discuss the two cubic fields for which we can prove that $\kappa_{H_K} > 0$ but not that $H_K$ is of general type, aside from the field of discriminant $697$ for which this is already known \cite{gr-dcs}.
-These correspond to the last two rows of Table \ref{tab:cubic-not-gt}, where $-2\zeta_K(-1)$ is less than the scaled volume of the union of polyhedra, so we cannot conclude that $H_K$ is of general type.
+We now discuss the three cubic fields for which we can prove that $\kappa_{H_K} > 0$ but not that $H_K$ is of general type, aside from the field of discriminant $697$ for which this is already known \cite{gr-dcs}.
+These correspond to the last two rows of Table \ref{tab:cubic-not-gt} and the tenth row of Table \ref{tab:cubic-pg-0}, where $-2\zeta_K(-1)$ is less than the scaled volume of the union of polyhedra, so we cannot conclude that $H_K$ is of general type.